Forrest01/hello-world/README.md

 # hello-world
 Hi,humans!
 My best friend suggested me to learn the gitup!
-The website ie very cool!
+The website is very cool!
 I like it very much!I am a student and I like programming!